micmejia/bible-dump/NKJV/Revelation/Rev 9.md

 They were commanded not to harm the grass of the earth, or any green thing, or any tree, but only those men who do not have the seal of God on their foreheads.

 ###### 5
-And [^b]they were not given _authority_ to kill them, but to torment them _for_ five months.
+And they were not given _authority_ to kill them, but to torment them _for_ five months.
 Their torment _was_ like the torment of a scorpion when it strikes a man.

 ###### 6
 In those days men will seek death and will not find it; they will desire to die, and death will flee from them.